ni/monodrive-documentation/docs/python_client/examples.md

 simulator.send_control(forward, right, brake, drive_mode)
 ```

-Here the `forward`, `right`, and `brake` amount floating point numbers between
+Here the `forward`, `right`, and `brake` values are floating point numbers
--1.0 and 1.0 to control the vehicle's movement.
-The `drive_mode` is set to `1`
+between -1.0 and 1.0 to control the vehicle's movement.
+The `drive_mode` is set
-for closed loop control.
+to `1` for closed loop control.
 Typically applications would want to control the
 vehicle in a continuous loop while simulating.

 ### Stopping the Simulator